etscrivner/turkleton/README.rst

     reviewable_hits = hit.get_reviewable_in_batch(mturk_connection, '1234')

 Each HIT may then have multiple assignments associated with it.
-You can download the assignments, review them, and then dispost of the HIT as follows:
+You can download the assignments, review them, and then dispose of the HIT as follows:

 .. code-block:: python